Lucinda Musgrave: Marriage and life in British Columbia

 When Jeanie married Musgrave on 20 June 1870 he had become the Governor of another British colony in North America, British Columbia.
-The marriage took place in a five-minute ceremony in San Francisco performed by the Episcopal Bishop of California, Ingraham Kip.
+The marriage was a five-minute ceremony in San Francisco performed by the Episcopal Bishop of California, Ingraham Kip.
 She was “given away” by Cyrus, even though her father was present.
-From then often known as Lucinda Musgrave, she began almost two decades of life in British colonies across the world.
-In the official speech at the reception to mark the Governor’s return to British Columbia with his new wife, hope was expressed that the fact that she was American would help to strengthen bilateral bonds with the US just as the colony was moving towards joining the newly-formed Canadian Confederation.
-However, within days of British Columbia joining on 20 July 1871, the couple left for England.
+Often known as Lucinda Musgrave, she began almost two decades of life in British colonies.
+In the speech at the reception to mark the Governor’s return to British Columbia with his new wife, hope was expressed that her being American would strengthen bilateral bonds with the US as the colony was joining the newly formed Canadian Confederation.
+Within days of British Columbia joining on 20 July 1871, the couple left for England.
 A short time later, Lucinda Musgrave gave birth in London to the couple’s first child, Joyce Harriet Musgrave.

 Life in Natal

 From England, Anthony Musgrave’s next appointment was in southern Africa, as interim Lieutenant-Governor of the British colony of Natal.
 He and Lucinda arrived in Natal in September 1872 after what one report described as “five chequered and gloomy years” of administration by his predecessor, winning praise for his tact, good judgement and a lack of formality.
 Lucinda’s ability to join her husband in official or ceremonial duties may have been restricted for much of the time they were in Natal by the fact that she was pregnant with their second child.
-Dudley Field Musgrave (1873-1895), named after her father, was born on 5 Jan 1873 in Pietermaritzburg.
+Dudley Field Musgrave (1873–1895), named after her father, was born on 5 Jan 1873 in Pietermaritzburg.
 Soon after the birth, the couple received news of his appointment as the next Governor of South Australia.
 A few months later, at an official farewell ceremony in Durban, “universal regret” was expressed among the colonists that the Musgraves were leaving after only nine months.